PlatziLabs/playground-challenges/src/challenges/js/creational-patterns-02/README.md

-# Exercise 2.
-New parts, new models, new families!

-## Description

 Great job on completing the first task!
 However, the work does not stop there, as **`Platzi-X`** has ambitious plans for the future, including the launch of their first two named rocket families:

 1. The **`Platzi-X Galaxy (PG001)`**, named in honor of the vast and expansive Platzi community, is a **`Solid-Fuel Rocket`** that uses a **`Single Nozzle`**.